soapjs/soap/docs/QUERY-BUILDER.md

     throw new Error("Method not implemented.");
   }

-  static isQueryBuilder(obj: any): obj is QueryBuilder {
+  static isQueryBuilder(obj: any): obj is RepositoryQuery {
     return (
       obj &&
       typeof obj.with === "function" &&